Plainfield Trash Facts

 2. U.S. EPA, Superfund site profile: Gallup’s Quarry, Plainfield, CT — a 29-acre National Priorities List site from 1970s unpermitted chemical dumping; contaminants include VOCs, PCBs, heavy metals, 1,4-dioxane, arsenic, and PFAS, with institutional controls and ongoing monitoring. cumulis.epa.gov

-3. CT DEEP, Environmental Justice Public Participation Plan on file for SMART Technology Systems LLC, Norwich Road / Black Hill Road, Plainfield — official DEEP-hosted filing establishing the project location and that the state is handling the site as an environmental-justice community under CGS 22a-20a. portal.ct.gov (PDF)
+3. CT DEEP, Environmental Justice Public Participation Plan on file for SMART Technology Systems LLC, Norwich Road / Black Hill Road, Plainfield — official DEEP-hosted filing establishing the project location and that the state is handling the site as an environmental-justice community under CGS 22a-20a.
+Read the archived document and transcript

 4. CT DEEP, “Connecticut’s Aquifers” — stratified-drift deposits are the state’s “most productive aquifers” capable of large public-supply yields, while bedrock formations typically yield only enough for individual domestic wells. portal.ct.gov/deep